 Birthplace: Yorkville, New York City, New York, United States of America

-Sam Shepard is an American playwright, actor, and television and film director.
-He is the author of several books of short stories, essays, and memoirs, and received the Pulitzer Prize for Drama in 1979 for his play Buried Child.
-Shepard was nominated for an Academy Award for Best Supporting Actor for his portrayal of pilot Chuck Yeager in The Right Stuff.
-Shepard received the PEN/Laura Pels International Foundation for Theater Award as a master American dramatist in 2009. ...more on Wikipedia
+Samuel Shepard Rogers III (November 5, 1943 – July 27, 2017), known professionally as Sam Shepard, was an American actor, playwright, author, screenwriter, and director whose career spanned half a century.
+He won ten Obie Awards for writing and directing, the most won by any writer or director.
+He wrote 44 plays as well as several books of short stories, essays, and memoirs.
+Shepard received the Pulitzer Prize for Drama in 1979 for his play Buried Child and was nominated for an Academy Award for Best Supporting Actor for his portrayal of pilot Chuck Yeager in the 1983 film The Right Stuff.
+He received the PEN/Laura Pels International Foundation for Theater Award as a master American ...more on Wikipedia

 Age: Dec. at 73 (1943-2017)